Becoming a liquidation buyer on B-Stock

 • Carefully unload and unpack your order.
 Be careful not to damage or misplace inventory that has already been received.

 • Keeping in mind the original auction lot condition description, if further inspection reveals damage, stop.
-Document the issues, take pictures, and submit details to customer service or submit them via the “Problem” link on the “My Orders” page.
+Document the issues, take pictures, and submit details to customer support or submit them via the “Problem” link on the “My Orders” page.
 Exclude salvage from this process.

 • Keep copies of all forms and pictures for your records in case you need to provide them.